sameerabachoti/blog/_posts/2016-02-21-ruby-cli-gem.md

 **Challenges:**

 This was an enjoyable project, but I did encounter some challenges along the way.
 The first one was getting my code to be more efficient.
 I had just learned about DRY (don’t repeat yourself), and worked to make sure I didn't repeat any line of code too many times.
 For example, I initially had twice the number of if statements as I do currently when gathering user input — one for every category and its number, but then I decided that it would be easier to store possible user inputs in a hash and iterate over them.
-When the user enters in a number, I use the hash to get the word that corresponds to the user input, and store that in the input variable.
+When the user enters in a number, I use the hash to get the word that corresponds to the user input, and store that word in the input variable.
 When I implemented my code this way, I found that I greatly reduced the number of if statements in my code.

 ![hash method screenshot](/img/hash.jpg)